 If you’re curious, there is an easy way to see if the TFL muscle is overactive and affecting your hip balance.
 You can find out by performing a simple squat test…

 How to perform the squat test: Make sure you’re facing a mirror.
 You can also film yourself.
 Just don’t look down when you’re performing the test.
 Your cervical spine will flex, you’ll start rounding your back, and your posture will change.
 Plus you won’t be able to see everything that’s happening.

 It’s easy to just film yourself (so you can re-watch multiple times).
 It’s very surprising to see all the flawed movement patterns we engage in that we’re not aware of).
 We’re all work in progress.

 Anyway. go ahead and perform a bodyweight squat. you don’t have to go very low.
 But, do not try to fix anything.
 Just squat as you’d normally do.

-Notice if one or both your knees are internally rotating.
-Like this:
+What to look for: Notice if one or both your knees are caving in and rotating inwards… Like this:

-- Start by finding the two bony landmarks on your hip: The greater trochanter of the femur (the hip bones) and the iliac crest (higher bone)
+- Start by finding the two bony landmarks on your hip: The greater trochanter of the femur (the hip bones) and the iliac crest (higher bone).

-From the top of the iliac crest to the greater trochanter of the femur is a very small space.
+- From the top of the iliac crest to the greater trochanter of the femur is a very small space.
 The TFL muscle is not on the side… it’s on that front corner.